dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 ### Allow easier support for a non-finite list of types

-Jeff is trying to compute standard deviation of a list of numbers.
+Jeff is trying to compute the standard deviation of a list of numbers.
 They are surprised to find that such a function isn't built into .NET.
 After searching the web, Jeff finds a blog post with the following method (https://dotnetcodr.com/2017/06/29/calculate-standard-deviation-of-integers-with-c-net-3/):
 ```csharp
 public static double GetStandardDeviation(this IEnumerable<int> values)
 {